AspieCoder1/mk-docs-material-test/docs/quick-start/intellij-setup.md

 ## Adding the datapreparer maven configuration
 We now need to add the maven configuration for the *app* directory, which contains the application source code.
 If you look at the maven tab, you will see a small plus button.
-This screenshot shows the tab and the plus button,
+Click on the small plus button in the maven tab as shown:
 ![Maven tab](https://i.imgur.com/iUFpkii.png){.center}
 Click on this add button.
 The following prompt is to select the location of the pom.xml file for the configuration you would like to add.